-02 Mar Data Protection Officer: what is it and – most important – do you need one?
+02 Mar Data Protection Officer: what is it and – most importantly – do you need one?

-Data Protection Officer: what is it and – most important – do you need one?
+Data Protection Officer: what is it and – most importantly – do you need one?

 Organisations in Europe and abroad are preparing for 25 May 2018, the day on which the General Data Protection Regulation (GDPR) becomes effective and a new data protection regime will be fully enforceable to the processing of personal data belonging to people who are in the Union.
 One of the most relevant changes in the new regime is the obligation for some organisations to appoint a Data Protection Officer (DPO), a corporate role tasked with facilitating compliance with the GDPR provisions.